tobimensch/anc/README.md

-anc is a she
-ll script to make changing between frequently used directories as easy and as natural as possible.
+anc is a shell script to make changing between frequently used directories as easy and as natural as possible.

 > Note: The current version was developed with and for bash.
 Nevertheless it might work out of the box on other modern shells, but is unlikely to work on a pure POSIX shell.
 This may get fixed in future versions.
 Patches, bug reports and help welcome.